What Is a Knowledge Management System?

 What is knowledge management’s impact on organizational performance?

-One of the biggest ways knowledge management improves organizational performance is by reducing time spent searching for information and increasing efficiency.
-80% of Bloomfire customers report their users save at least one to two hours per week, with 30% reporting that users save three or more hours per week.
+One of the most significant ways knowledge management improves organizational performance is by reducing the time spent searching for information and increasing efficiency.
+80% of Bloomfire customers report that their users save at least one to two hours per week, with 30% reporting that users save three or more hours per week.
 Because knowledge management frees employees up to spend more time on impactful activities, it directly translates to cost savings.
+You can use our ROI calculator to estimate how much your organization could save.

 How does a knowledge management system help the employee experience?